Part two of our Blog Series on the Endocannabinoid System.

 Onset: Immediate – 20 minutes

 How is the cannabis working inside my body: When placing cannabis sublingual preparations under the tongue or between the gums and the cheek, it is absorbed via the sublingual mucosa and moves directly to the blood, and then to the brain where the most abundant quantity of CB1 receptors reside.

-Educating yourself about cannabis and the endocannabinoid system gives you power to craft the experiences you wish to create for yourself.
+Educating yourself about cannabis and the endocannabinoid system gives you the power to craft the experiences you wish to create for yourself.
 Learning what products are right for any individual at any given time is where cannabis science and education are evolving.
-There is more information available on the cannabis education pages to help you understand cannabinoids and terpenes.
-We will also discuss cannabis varieties at more depth in an upcoming blog.
+More information is available on the cannabis education pages to help you understand cannabinoids and terpenes.
+We will also discuss cannabis varieties in more depth in an upcoming blog.

-Whatever your reasons are for using cannabis, working with dispensaries and healthcare professionals who are committed to helping you understand the science behind (and beyond) this herb will ensure that you have the optimum experiences.
+Whatever your reasons for using cannabis, working with dispensaries and healthcare professionals who are committed to helping you understand the science behind (and beyond) this herb will ensure that you have the optimum experience.
 Urban Farmacy and our affiliates, like Dr. George, are here for you in this regard.

 Most physicians In training not prepared to prescribe marijuana

 Practical considerations in Dosing Marijuana